 Fedora 28 Workstation development has begun and going ahead in a full swing.
 According to FESCo, Fedora 28 is expected to be released on May 1st, 2018, with the first public beta release on 27th March.
-For those who are new to Fedora, let me briefly explain about this popular Linux distribution.
-Fedora is a community-supported Project sponsored by Red Hat Enterprise, which is a big name in the commercial market.
+Fedora is a community-supported Project sponsored by Red Hat Enterprise, which is a big name in the commercial segment of Linux.

 Like several other distros, Fedora also has a six-month release schedule, typically offering new versions in May and November.
 Let’s take a look at the Fedora 28 development and release date schedule.